 Being a luxurious department store and stocking hi-end products, whiskies are priced accordingly.
 So if you were in the market for budget Japanese whiskies it may pay to consider alternatives, but on the other hand if you were in the market for something special and prepared to splash out a bit, then this is the place to go.
 Either way this store is a must visit regardless.
 On my visit over the weekend I came across two malt expressions from Ichiro that I have never seen before, enquiring about the selection staff proudly informed me that they stock exclusive bottlings limited to Isetan that are not available elsewhere.
 Unfortunately I cannot say whether this is factual but what I can say is that some of the expressions I saw when I was there I have never seen before.
 There is no particular given name for the alcohol shop but head down to basement two and head to the wine and alcohol section in the far right back corner.

-Update: December 19, Brian (aka Dramtastic - Nonjatta reviewer) has kindly made me aware within minutes of posting that both of the malts distilled by Ichiro in the photo above can be purchased at the Takashimaya department store in Tokyo.
+Update: December 19, Brian (aka Dramtastic - Nonjatta reviewer) has kindly made me aware within minutes of posting that both of the malts distilled and blended by Akuto-san in the photo above can be purchased at the Takashimaya department store in Tokyo.
 I have taken a look in the Shinsaibashi (Osaka) Takashimya store a while back (which I will posting soon about) but unfortunately didn't see them.
 Although the staff at Isetan suggested that the bottles were exclusive to the department store, it appears that they were of the belief the bottlings are exclusive.
-As for Ichiro's Malt & Grain (top row third from left - white label), Brian also informs me that there is also a general release for a 3,500 yen.
 Thanks Brian.

 06 - 6457 - 1111